“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 - Volume – Appropriate loudness to reach the audience, without compromising on the tonal quality and the bhava aspects

 - Imagination – Mental perception of the words and tone are important to render a note or word effectively.
-Creativity in the musical phrases plays a very important role.
+Creativity in musical phrases plays a very important role.

 Why are vocal exercises important?